 How to Obtain Contempt of Court in Your Case

-Contempt is available for violation of any kind of order in your case, which can include the production of specific documents or items, property division, child custody, child support, spousal support, payment of things such as household bills, health insurance, or life insurance, and occupancy of the home.
+Contempt is available for violation of any kind of order in your case (whether it is temporary or final), which can include the production of specific documents or items, property division, child custody, child support, spousal support, payment of things such as household bills, health insurance, or life insurance, and occupancy of the home.

 Types of Contempt of Court

 Contempt of court can be civil or criminal.